b2renger/p5js_typo/README.md

 http://printingcode.runemadsen.com/examples/typography/font/

 we have a callback for when the loading is actually finished.
 When it's done we can actually draw.
 However you'll notice that I use things like *params.font*, *params.spacing* instead of the "hardcoded values from the Rune documentation.
 This is because of the dat.GUI implementation for parameters.

+#### Gui creation

+The main ressource to learn dat.GUI is located here for further references : http://workshop.chromeexperiments.com/examples/gui/#1--Basic-Usage

 Our boilerplate code involves being able to switch fonts, change the size of the message we want to display, and the spacing of points on the outline of the fonts.
 Those parameters can be changed via a gui, and once you are set you can click on *regenerate* to recalculate the **path** and the **polys** variable.

 To do that dat.GUI is pretty easy.
 The variable named **gui** represents the things that will be displayed in the control drawer, whereas the variable named **params** is a javascript object that will simply hold our parameter values.